carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 The first and only argument is the ``gc.statepoint`` which starts the safepoint sequence of which this ``gc.result`` is a part.
-Despite the typing of this as a generic i32, *only* the value defined by a ``gc.statepoint`` is legal here.
+Despite the typing of this as a generic token, *only* the value defined by a ``gc.statepoint`` is legal here.

 Semantics: